Grozdana Olujić: Biography

 Grozdana Olujić is the author of several popular books for children and youth.
 The collection of fairy tales The Magic Broom was published in the USSR in 1985 with 100,000 copies.

 Olujić also translated a number of works into Serbian; she translated from Polish Fairy tales of the southern wind by Danuta Cirlić-Straszyńska and works of Saul Bellow, Amrita Pritam, William Kennedy, Arnold Wesker, Yukio Mishima and others.
 She died at 16 March 2019 in Belgrade.

 Israeli critic and essayist Dina Katan Ben-Cion, speaking about the novel Voice in the Wind, said that "Only Serbian literature has its One hundred years of solitude."

 Olujić is also known for her essays, including works on Kafka, Thomas Wolfe, Marcel Proust, Virginia Woolf and Poetics of fairy tales.

 Awards

-She was decorated Order of the Dannebrog, made an honorary citizen of Oslo and won numerous awards including NIN award, World Congress for Art and Culture for the best modern fairy tale in 1994, Andrić Award, Zmaj Children Games Award and Bora Stanković Award.
+She was decorated Order of the Dannebrog, made an honorary citizen of Oslo and won numerous awards including the NIN award, the World Congress for Art and Culture for the best modern fairy tale in 1994, the Great Ivo Andrić Award, the Zmaj Children Games Award and Bora Stanković Award.